parallelchain-io/prfcs/PRFCS/prfc-2.md

 ### Token

-A Token is an entity that represents a transferable, non-fungible (or, "unique") object, for example a deed for a plot of land.
+A Token is an entity that represents a transferable, non-fungible (or, "unique") object, for example a title for a plot of land.
 A single PRFC 2 contract could define multiple tokens, each identified by a String called a Token ID (`TokenID`).

 Within a single contract, token IDs are *unique*.
 That is, any specific token ID can be associated with *at most* one token in a single PRFC 2 contract, but the same token ID can be used to refer to two distinct tokens in two different PRFC 2 contracts.